Police: 2 dead in shooting at San Bernardino's North Park Elementary

 - Police: 2 students are believed to be wounded

-(CNN)Two adults are dead in a shooting Monday in a classroom at San Bernardino's North Park Elementary School in what is believed to be murder-suicide, San Bernardino, California, Police Chief Jarrod Burguan tweeted.
+(CNN)Two adults died in a shooting Monday in a classroom at San Bernardino, California's North Park Elementary School, in what is believed to be murder-suicide, San Bernardino Police Chief Jarrod Burguan tweeted.

 Authorities believe the suspect is down and there is no further threat, Burguan said.